 Digital Object Identifier (DOI)

 Bozkus, Hakan; Chamberlain, Robert H.; Perez Garza, Luis E.; Crawford, Neil R.; and Dickman, Curtis A., "Biomechanical Comparison of Anterolateral Plate, Lateral Plate, and Pedicle Screws-Rods for Enhancing Anterolateral Lumbar Interbody Cage Stabilization" (2004).
-Neurobiology.
+Translational Neuroscience.
 838.